jainaman224/Algo_Ds_Notes/Comb_Sort/README.md

+### Comb Sort

 ![Comb_sort_demo](https://user-images.githubusercontent.com/28682701/56884536-c1704380-6a87-11e9-9cf9-fb8cba477a53.gif)

-Comb sort is an improvement of the bubble sort algoritham.In the comb sort,the items are sorted in a specific gap.
+Comb sort is an improvement of the bubble sort algorithm.In the comb sort,the items are sorted in a specific gap.
 After completing each phase,the gap decreased.

-With compared to the bubble sort this sorting algoritham remove the worst-case scenario and improved on the time complexity of Bubble sort.
+With compared to the bubble sort this sorting algorithm remove the worst-case scenario and improved on the time complexity of Bubble sort.